10 Taranaki Must-Dos

 5. Dam Dropping

-Dam dropping is one of the hidden gems of adrenalin activities in New Zealand.
+Dam dropping is one of the hidden gems of adrenaline activities in New Zealand.
 You won’t hear the tourism operators raving about this locally invented activity like you would hear about skydiving and bungy jumping, however, taking a kayak or water sledge down the 8 metre Normanby Dam is a much-loved Taranaki activity for both locals and backpackers.

 Location: Normanby Dam